pytest-dev/pytest/doc/en/explanation/pythonpath.rst

   we advocate for using :ref:`src <src-layout>` layouts.

-  Same as ``prepend``, requires test module names to be unique when the test directory tree is not arranged in packages, because the modules will put in ``sys.modules`` after importing.
+  Same as ``prepend``, requires test module names to be unique when the test directory tree is not arranged in packages, because the modules will put in :py:data:`sys.modules` after importing.

 * ``importlib``: new in pytest-6.0, this mode uses `importlib <https://docs.python.org/3/library/importlib.html>`__ to import test modules.
-This gives full control over the import process, and doesn't require changing ``sys.path`` or ``sys.modules`` at all.
+This gives full control over the import process, and doesn't require changing :py:data:`sys.path`.

-  For this reason this doesn't require test module names to be unique at all, but also makes test modules non-importable by each other.
-This was made possible in previous modes, for tests not residing in Python packages, because of the side-effects of changing ``sys.path`` and ``sys.modules`` mentioned above.
-Users which require this should turn their tests into proper packages instead.
+  For this reason this doesn't require test module names to be unique, but also makes test modules non-importable by each other.

-  We intend to make ``importlib`` the default in future releases.
+  We intend to make ``importlib`` the default in future releases, depending on feedback.

 ``prepend`` and ``append`` import modes scenarios
 -------------------------------------------------